 Community engagement is at the heart of our Petaluma Policing Mission.
 Our agency understands that building inclusive, strong relationships with all local businesses, academic institutions, places of worship, philanthropic organizations, social service providers, first-responder agencies and most importantly, our neighborhoods, are the key to fortifying public trust and police legitimacy.
 We value our local partnerships which ensure that diversity, equity, and inclusion are incorporated into the services we provide.
 Maintaining the utmost professionalism and reflecting industry best practices, our staff engages in educational outreach and volunteer opportunities whenever and wherever possible.
 As such, the Petaluma Police Department invests in free safety programs and community-centered events to decrease crime, bring awareness, and increase the quality of life for all community members in which we serve.

-The Community Academy is a 10-week course that provides community members with a transparent and comprehensive understanding of their local law enforcement agency.
-It covers a wide range of topics related to policies, penal codes, code enforcement, training and our policing philosophy.
-All members of the department, including the Chief of Police, command staff, sworn police officers and civilian personnel give hour -long presentations on their specific area of expertise.
-The class meets once a week at the Police Department from 6 to 9 pm, as well as a Saturday class at the regional police academy in Windsor to experience law enforcement simulators and training equipment.
+The Community Police Academy is a 4-day course that provides community members with a transparent and comprehensive understanding of their local law enforcement agency.
+It covers a wide range of topics related to policies, penal codes, code enforcement, training, and our policing philosophy.
+All members of the department, including the Chief of Police, command staff, sworn police officers, and civilian personnel give hour-long presentations on their specific areas of expertise.
+The class meets one Saturday per month at the Police Department from 9 am to 5 pm, as well as one Saturday at the regional police academy in Windsor to experience law enforcement simulators and training equipment.
 The Community Academy is offered bi-annually and in Spanish.

 Every 15 Minutes